 Why You Should Keep Your Gas Tank Full

-This may prevent your vehicle from starting, or possibly causing it to stall.
-Even if you own a newer vehicle, it’s a good idea to keep your gas tank at least half full, just in case.
+This may prevent your vehicle from starting or possibly causing it to stall.
+Even if you own a newer car, it’s a good idea to keep your gas tank at least half full, just in case.

 Better Gas Mileage

-You may have always been under the impression that the less fuel that you have in your gas tank means less weight, thus better gas mileage, but that’s not necessarily the case.
-Your vehicle’s fuel efficiency may be even worse because of the air that’s caught in your fuel tank, which can evaporate your fuel at a quicker rate.
+You may have been under the impression that the less fuel in your gas tank means less weight and, thus, better gas mileage.
+That’s not necessarily the case.
+Your vehicle’s fuel efficiency may be even worse because of the air caught in your fuel tank, which can evaporate your fuel more quickly.
 The weight of the gas in your fuel tank will have very little to do with your vehicle’s fuel economy.

 A Full Tank Keeps You On Time

-Have you ever been left stranded in the middle of nowhere because you ran out of gas?
-Or do you sometimes find yourself in a frenzy in the morning while you’re trying to make it to work on time, only to discover you have no choice other than stopping at the gas pump for a quick $5 worth of gas?
+Have you ever been stranded in the middle of nowhere because you ran out of gas?
+Or do you sometimes find yourself in a frenzy in the morning while trying to make it to work on time?
+When you go to start your car you discover you have no choice other than stopping at the nearest gas station for a quick $5 worth of gas?
 (I’d be lying if I said this has never been me.)
-These scenarios can cause you to be late and both could easily be avoided.
+These scenarios can cause you to be late and could easily be avoided.

-Instead of always waiting to fill your gas tank when it’s crunch time, make it a habit of filling up on the gas the night before when you’re heading home from work.
-Even if you’re still at around half full, if you notice a cheap price, make a pitstop.
-Not only does this keep the boss happy, but your car and pocketbook will appreciate it too.
+Instead of always waiting to fill your gas tank when it’s crunch time with a low fuel level, make it a habit of filling up with a full tank of gas more often.
+I like the idea of filling up the night before when heading home from work.
+Even if you’re still at around half full, make a pitstop if you notice a low price.
+Not only does this keep the boss happy, but your car and pocketbook will appreciate it, too.

 Do It For Your Safety

-Another obvious reason to keep your gas tank full is to maintain safety while you’re out on the road.
-If you’re driving on the highway at a higher speed and your car shuts off, so will your power steering along with your power brakes, and that could be very dangerous, or even deadly.
-There is also the issue of pulling to the side of the road, possibly in heavy traffic, having to hike to the local gas station, and dodging other drivers while you walk on the roadside.
+Another reason to keep your gas tank full is to maintain safety while on the road.
+If you’re driving on the highway and your car shuts off, so will your power steering and brakes.
+That situation could be very dangerous or even deadly.
+There is also the issue of pulling to the side of the road, possibly in heavy traffic.
+Having to hike to the local gas station, and dodging other drivers while walking on the roadside is very dangerous.

-There’s also the unfortunate possibility of being stranded in very hot or cold conditions without heat or air conditioning, which could also be dangerous.
-For your own safety, don’t allow the needle to flirt with the letter E.
+There’s also the possibility of being stranded in very hot or cold conditions without heat or air conditioning, For your safety, don’t allow the needle to flirt with the letter E. Many of us have signed up for roadside assistance to help out in these situations, but there’s no reason to put yourself in that position.

 Final Word

-Instead of allowing any extra and unnecessary wear and tear on your vehicle, or the possibility of getting stranded along the highway, make the better decision to always keep your fuel tank filled with plenty of gas.
-It’s best not to allow your gas gauge to go below the 1/4 mark, and no less than the 1/2 mark during the winter.
+Instead of allowing your vehicle to suffer extra and unnecessary wear and tear or the possibility of getting stranded along the highway, always keep your fuel tank filled.
+It’s best not to allow your gas gauge to go below the 1/4 mark and no less than the 1/2 mark during the winter.
 You’ll be doing both your wallet and your vehicle a favor.
+I prefer 3/4 to full these days in my gas tank.

-We have all learned a lot during our lives about being prepared in a lot of different situations, so being prepared is a way of life for us.
-We must keep prepping, we can get through anything because we are survivors.
+We have all learned a lot about being prepared in many different situations, so being prepared is a way of life for us.
+We must keep prepping, and we can get through anything because we are survivors.
 May God bless this world, Linda

 Copyright Images: Gas Tank Deposit photos_31571229_s-2019, Car on a snowy road Deposit photos_213102462_s-2019, Car Breakdown Depositphotos_68993207_s-2019, Man walking with gas can Depositphotos_68998443_s-2019